 June 2014.
 To get to Mutianyu the fastest public bus is the 916 from Beijing’s Dongzhimen Bus Station.
 It’s about an hour and forty minutes to Huairou and tickets are 30RMB (£3.40/€3.80/$4.30).
 From Huairou you’ll need to hop in a taxi for the fifteen-minute drive to the Mutianyu entrance.
 Entrance is priced at 45RMB (£5/€5.60/$6.50) between the hours of 07:30-18:00 (April to October) & 08:00-17:00 (November to March).
 There’s also a cable car option which works out at 120RMB (£13.40/€15/$17.30) for a return ticket.
 All in all I’d say Mutianyu was a worthy addition to my Great Wall canon, but not the ideal spot for thrill seekers who might only get one shot at hiking the wall.
 In that sense Jinshanling to Simatai is a much better option and worth the extra travel time.

 Like this?
 Read about more of my adventures from The Great Wall of China.

 You can also check out my stacks of travel reports from all around China.

-I’ve been living, working and traveling all over the world since 2001, so why not have a leaf through my huge library of My 5s from over 30 countries.
+I’ve been living, working and traveling all over the world since 2001, so why not have a leaf through my huge library of travel reports from over 30 countries.